 When it comes to the eCommerce industry, besides its significant benefits to the modern consuming world, fraud is one of the most complicated problems for every retailer and customer.
 Every online shop owner is pouring time and effort on finding solutions to effectively prevent online shopping scam.

-In this article, we would like to come across some tips that modern businesses can apply to protect their stores as well as their customers.
+In this article, we would like to come across some tips modern businesses can apply to protect their stores and customers.

 Maintain PCI compliance

 Any e-commerce company that accepts credit card payments must adhere to Payment Card Industry (PCI) protection regulations.
 PCI standards are created and managed by the PCI Security Standards Council with the aim of ensuring the security of credit card payments.
 In other words, transactions made by credit cards will be safer if retailers follow these standards.
 Or else, cybercriminals will have more chances to attack your online stores and steal money or data from the sales process.

 Examine your stores to timely identify suspicious activities

 It is a must that eCommerce store owners regularly monitor their online sales process for red flags, for example inconsistent billing and shipping information.
 Retailers can also adopt some helpful tools to track for customer IP addresses and stay alert if that area is usually reported with fraudsters.

 HTTPS is the primary protocol that is used to encrypt data between web browsers and online stores.
 Using HTTPS enables online businesses to prevent transactions from being broadcast, which may bring hackers more chances to abuse customer information.